a-type/verdant/packages/create-app/templates/full/README.md

 The built-in business model is simple: to sync to other devices or collaborate with other people, users must create an account and subscribe to your product in Stripe.
 Currently, the model is set up so that only one subscription is required per "plan," which can include any number of collaborators.

-You can build your features with lo-fi, and they'll work in a limited, on-device way for free users.
+You can build your features with Verdant, and they'll work in a limited, on-device way for free users.
 You can then add upsells to convert your free, anonymous users to paid subscribers.
 Your server load will only scale as your paid userbase does.

 ## What's inside

-### A lo-fi client monorepo package
+### A Verdant client monorepo package

-All your generated lo-fi client code can be imported from `@{{todo}}/lo-fi`
+All your generated Verdant client code can be imported from `@{{todo}}/Verdant`

 ### A Vite PWA